sethbehar/Borrowed-Fuel/README.md

 This is a web application that allows users to calculate the total cost of a trip based on the Miles Per Gallon (MPG) of a car, the distance traveled, and the gas price per gallon.

-The app consists of a React frontend that interacts with an Express backend server.
+The app is deployed using firebase hosting and firebase CLI functions

 ## Features